Cancel anytime

 Total Addressable Market (TAM)

-The TAM for agricultural lending in the US is estimated to be in the hundreds of billions of dollars.
-Farmer Mac's position allows it to capture a significant portion of this market by providing secondary market access and liquidity.
+The TAM for agricultural lending is estimated in the hundreds of billions of dollars annually.
+Farmer Mac is positioned to capture a significant portion of this market through its secondary market activities.

 Upturn SWOT Analysis